johalduran7/lambda-sns-eventbridge/README.md

-# lambda_sns_dollar
+# Dollar Price tracker in Colombia

-This project deploys a Lambda function that fetches the dollar price, stores it in DynamoDB, and sends notifications via SNS.
-It also includes infrastructure for logging, scheduling, and different deployment environments (Dev and Prod).
+This project deploys a Lambda function that retrieves the dollar price from a local currency exchange, stores the data in DynamoDB, and sends notifications through SNS.
+It also includes infrastructure for logging, scheduling, and managing multiple deployment environments (Dev and Prod).
+The goal of this project is to demonstrate how AWS serverless services can be used to automate simple, personal tasks in a cost-effective manner.

 ## Project Structure